-Your employer will try to find accommodation that is reasonably priced, and close to your workplace, but this depends on what is available in the town at the time.
+Your employer will seek to find accommodation that is safe, the most affordably priced, and close to your workplace, but this depends on what is available nearby at the time.

 The cost of housing can be different depending on factors such as your location, the size and type of your accommodation, the inclusion of furniture, internet or utilities.
 This may mean you pay a different amount to other people in your team.